petr-kalinin/progtexts2/python_basic_en/1_if.rst

     if a == 137:
         print("Guessed!")

-Here it's implicit that a variable ``a`` exists, and the instruction works as follows: if ``a`` is equal to 137, then the program will print "Guessed!" on the screen.
+Here, it's implicit that a variable ``a`` exists, and the instruction works as follows: if ``a`` is equal to 137, then the program will print "Guessed!" on the screen.

 So, general structure of the statement is such::